Form of Government: Presidential republic

 Very large estates (fincas) cultivate plantation crops.
-The main product is coffee, which is grown in the departments of Antioquia, Quindío, Valle, Tolima, Risaralda and Caldas.
+The main product is coffee, which is grown mainly in the departments of Huila, Antioquia, Tolima and Cauca.
 There are extensive banana plantations in Magdalena and Chocó.
 Floriculture is very important.
-Other crops include sugar cane, palm oil, tobacco (in Santander), cotton, cocoa (in Cauca, Valle and Huila), soya and coconut palm.
-The most common food crops are maize and rice.
+Other crops include sugar cane, palm oil (in Santander, Meta, Cesar, Magdalena), tobacco (in Santander), cotton, cocoa (in Cauca, Valle and Huila), soya (Meta) and coconut palm.
+The most common food crops are maize (in Córdoba, Valle del Cauca) and rice (in Meta and Casanare).
 Despite the contrast campaigns conducted by the government, the cultivation of coca, hashish and opium poppies is common on the plateaux and in the Amazon rainforest.
 There are 60 million hectares of forest.
 In addition to timber, these provide (tagua) nuts used for making buttons, rubber and Tolú balsam.
 At the village of Las Gaviotas, which is ecologically run and self-sufficient, situated in a reforested area of Orinoquia, they produce rosin from pine resin.

 Large tracts of prime grazing land are perfect for cattle-farming.
 Fishing is not particularly important.